Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Essential Tips for Your Beginner Woodworking Blog Journey

-Coffee, Sawdust, and a Few Lessons Learned
+Coffee, , and a Few Lessons Learned

-There I was, sitting on my back porch with a steaming cup of coffee, the kind that like a warm hug on a chilly morning, pondering my latest woodworking adventure—or misadventure, really.
+There I was, sitting on my back porch with a steaming cup of coffee, the kind that smells like a warm hug on a chilly morning, pondering my latest woodworking —or misadventure, really.
 You see, I’ve always had a soft spot for building things.
 Growing up in a small town, if you had a problem, you fixed it yourself.
 And if you didn’t know how, well, you found out one way or another.

 The Great Bench Project